-- Increases confidence and reduces risks for critical data: The NetVault Backup Plug-in for FileSystem provides total protection to your NetVault Backup Server and Clients without requiring you to write complex backup scripts.
+- Increases confidence and reduces risks for critical data: The NetVault provides total protection to your NetVault Server and Clients without requiring you to write complex backup scripts.
 The plug-in allows Full, Incremental, and Differential Backups of file system data, and additionally supports snapshot-based point-in-time consistent backups and System State Backups on Windows-based systems.
-By relying on the NetVault Backup Plug-in for FileSystem to implement your backup policies, you can be confident that your data is protected, and you are able to recover exactly what you need in the unfortunate event of a failure. - Speeds up restores and reduces downtime: With the NetVault Backup Plug-in for FileSystem, backup administrators are no longer required to write scripts or run restore commands to recover lost data.
-The point-and-click feature reduces manual steps and errors during data recovery, and flexible recovery options allow you to recover full volumes or individual files to the same or alternate location. - Ensure business continuity with automatic integration of backup devices: The NetVault Backup Plug-in for FileSystem supports a wide-range of disk-based devices, tape-based devices, and physical libraries and standalone drives.
-Off-site storage to tapes and disks gives you the confidence that your data is protected for disaster recovery purposes.
-With the NetVault Backup Plug-in for FileSystem, the administrators need not be present 24x7.
+By relying on the NetVault to implement your backup policies, you can be confident that your data is protected, and you are able to recover exactly what you need in the unfortunate event of a failure. - Speeds up restores and reduces downtime: With the NetVault, backup administrators are no longer required to write scripts or run restore commands to recover lost data.
+The point-and-click feature reduces manual steps and errors during data recovery, and flexible recovery options allow you to recover full volumes or individual files to the same or alternate location. - Ensure business continuity with automatic integration of backup devices: The NetVault supports a wide-range of disk-based devices, tape-based devices, and physical libraries and standalone drives.
+Offsite storage to tapes and disks gives you the confidence that your data is protected for disaster recovery purposes.
+With the NetVault, the administrators need not be present 24x7.
 Even less-experienced administrators can initiate restores with the certainty that they are performed correctly and quickly, thus reducing downtime and improving business continuity.